kjitender469/seminar/README.md

 Save and Reboot Pi

 ## Enabling communication
-Now Open terminal and run command:
+Now Open terminal and run command given below.
+This command will enable device to watch for incoming Bluetooth connections

 `sudo rfcomm watch hci0`

-Enable device to watch for incoming Bluetooth connections

 Now reading data from serial using python script.